cgseife/nyccovid/README.md

 4/14 update also came at mid-day; this time, both cases and deaths were updated up to 4/13 (prior updates had day-of numbers rather than day-before updates); this makes the update roughly equivalent to what one would have expected for the old-style 4/13 update.
 As a consequence, there is functionally a 1-day discontinuity in the data.
 Also, hospitalizations appear not to have been updated, even though deaths have been.<br>
 4/15 DATE_OF_INTEREST header is mislabeled.
 Error is rectified when combiner.py is run.
 Hospitalized count is still one day behind.<br>
 4/27 DATE_OF_INTEREST header, PROBABLE_DEATHS header are mislabeled in probable/confirmed file.
 Error is rectified when combiner.py is run.
 (NYCDOHMH, why you change field names?)
+5/9 in probables-confirmed-dod.0509.csv file, terminal date was 5/13/20 rather than 5/8/20 as it should have been; I have manually altered the original to reflect the actual value.
+(Hence, unless corrected on NYC's part, my data may differ from NYC's original data in this instance.)

 # DATA SOURCES
 NYCDOHMH: <br>